exercism/common-lisp/exercises/concept/leslies-lists/.docs/instructions.md

 ## 4. Removing a thing from the list

-When Leslie finds the first thing on the list on the shelf then want to remove the item from the list.
-Help them out by writing a function `remove-first-item` which will evaluate to a list with everything but the first thing on the input list.
+Leslie wants to find the first item of the list and remove the it from the shelf.
+Help her out by writing a function `remove-first-item` which will evaluate to a list with everything but the first thing on the input list.

 ```lisp
 (remove-first-item '(bread butter milk)) ; => '(butter milk)